 Built as a hunting lodge, this ivy-clad manor blends Art Nouveau, Alsatian regionalism, and Arts and Crafts design.
 It sits just outside Belfort, where Franche-Comté, Alsace, and the Vosges quietly converge.

-In Paris, every street has a story.
-Only a few, though, belong to the city’s unwritten canon of power, legacy, and near-mythic discretion.
-Rue des Saints-Pères sits quietly between the Seine and the inner sanctum of Saint-Germain-des-Prés—one of them.
+In Paris, every street tells a story.
+But only a few belong to the city’s unwritten canon of power, legacy, and mythic discretion.
+Rue des Saints-Pères, tucked between the Seine and the inner sanctum of Saint-Germain-des-Prés, is one of them.

 For €990K: Discover a rare piece of Burgundy’s architectural past: once the gatehouse to a 10th-century château, now a restored manor with sculpted stonework by France’s master artisans, a travertine-edged pool, and wine-worthy cellars, all tucked inside a fortified hilltop village.